charnet3d/DesktopLiveStreamer/README.md

 Bug and Error reporting
 -----------------------

-If you ever fight a bug or a an unexpected behavior please submit a new issue at this page: https://github.com/charnet3d/DesktopLiveStreamer/issues
+If you ever find a bug or an unexpected behavior please submit a new issue at this page: https://github.com/charnet3d/DesktopLiveStreamer/issues